cran/Rsagacmd/README.md

 following R object classes to pass data to SAGA-GIS, and to load the results back into the R environment:

--   Raster data handling is provided by the R **raster** package as the default backend.
-Raster-based outputs from SAGA-GIS tools are loaded as `RasterLayer` objects.
+- Raster data handling is provided by the R **terra** package as the default backend.
+Raster-based outputs from SAGA-GIS tools are loaded as `SpatRaster` objects.
 For more details, see the ‘Handling of raster data’.
-Other raster backends can be specified when creating the link to SAGA-GIS using `saga_gis(raster_backend = "terra)` for example.
-The supported raster backends are **raster**, **terra** and **stars**.
+Other raster backends can be specified when creating the link to SAGA-GIS using `saga_gis(raster_backend = "stars")` for example.

 - Vector features that result from SAGA-GIS geoprocessing operations are output the format specified by the ‘vector_format’ arguments (default is ESRI Shapefile for SAGA-GIS versions \< 7.0 and GeoPackage for newer versions) and are loaded into the R environment as simple features (`sf`) objects.
 Different vector backends are also supported, including ‘sf’, ‘SpatVector’, and ‘SpatVectorProxy’, which can also be specified when initiating the link to SAGA-GIS using `saga_gis(vector_backend = "SpatVector")`.

 - Tabular data from SAGA-GIS tools are loaded as tibbles

 The results from tools that return multiple outputs are loaded into the R environment as a named list of the appropriate R object classes.